VanHulleOne/SciSlice/README.md

 ## Easy Getting Started Instructions
 If you have no idea how to get started using SciSlice hopefully these instructions will help.
 If you kind of know what you are doing then use this as an outline to really mess it all up.

+**Note:** I would really like to get SciSlice onto Anaconda so it can be installed, with all its dependencies, simply using:
+`conda install -c vanhulleone SciSlice`
+However, after many attempts
+I can't seem to figure out how to get the directory structure correct.
+If anyone knows how I would appreciate assistance.
+It will make installation and updating much easier for the users. thanks.

 ### Installation
 You will need Python 3.5+ and all of the required dependencies to run SciSlice.
 Downloading and installing Anaconda will get you Python and most of the needed libraries (dependencies).
 Anaconda can be